 Both surprises are now missing however the egg is still estimated to be worth a cool $6 Million Dollars

 - The Order of St George Egg

-The Order of St. George egg is a jeweled enameled Easter egg made under the supervision of the Russian jeweler Peter Carl Fabergé in 1916 for Nicholas II of Russia, who presented the egg to his mother.
+The Order of St. George egg is a jewelled enamelled Easter egg made under the supervision of the Russian jeweller Peter Carl Fabergé in 1916 for Nicholas II of Russia, who presented the egg to his mother.

 Made during World War I the Order of St. George egg commemorates the Order of St. George and its counterpart the Steel Military egg were given a modest design, in keeping with the austerity of World War I.